Devin-Hunter/game-night/journals/julia_shvets.md

 Week 14 Day 1:

--   Discussed database setup.
+-   Day 1: Discussed database setup.
 We will be going with PostgreSQL.

-Week 14 Day 2:

--   Defined one to many, many to many relationships within the application.
+-   Day 2: Defined one to many, many to many relationships within the application.
+-   Day 3: Set up the database, created a successful merge request.
+-   Day 4: Working on migrations, perfecting the table, creating a pydantic model and starting on endpoints
+-   Day 5: Working on create and list games endpoints